-Faculty members interested in the program should submit proposals by October 22, 2010, and the approximate term of the twelve-month engagement will commence January 2011.
+Faculty members interested in the program should submit proposals by March 31, 2012, and the approximate term of the twelve-month engagement will commence June 1, 2012.
 Proposals should be no more than four (4) pages.
-Documents should be double-spaced in a 10- or 12-point font with one-inch margins.
-The proposal should be understandable to readers outside the field of study and should indicate the benefits of collaboration with RENCI.
-Proposals should be sent as PDF documents via email to Margie Wesley (maweslev@renci.org).
+Documents should be double-spaced in a 10- to 12-point font with one-inch margins.
+The proposal should be understandable to readers outside the field of study and indicate the benefits of collaboration with RENCI.
+Proposals should be sent as PDF documents via email to Steve Chall (stevec@renci.org).